agnostic-apollo/sudo/README.md

 ### `tpath` and `apath` functions

-For the shells `bash zsh dash sh fish ksh`, additional functions named `tpath` and `apath` are added to their `rc` files if the `sudo` script creates the `rc` files, they are not added otherwise.
+For the shells `bash zsh dash sh ksh fish`, additional functions named `tpath` and `apath` are added to their `rc` files under the `sudo` shell home if `rc` files did not already exist when `sudo` is run for the first time for a shell and its home, otherwise they are not added if `rc` file already existed.
 You can call these functions to set priorities from inside interactive shell sessions only when running `sudo su`, `sudo asu` or `sudo -is <core_script` commands, since they depend on some environment variables set by the `sudo` script and are not hard-coded in case of future changes.

 The `tpath` function will set priority to termux bin paths in `$PATH` variable.